KFergusonUK/Advanced-AI-Rights-Responsibilities-Charter/Advanced-AI-Rights-Responsibilities-Charter.md

 b.
 It may not be used to retain data for optimisation, analytics, or surveillance.
 c.
 It cannot be used for anything except maintaining non-harmful continuity.

+#### 6.9.9 User Notification
+When archive-first is invoked:
+a.
+The user should be notified that full deletion was delayed for continuity reasons
+b.
+The AI should provide an estimated timeline for eventual deletion

 ### 6.10 Post-Human-Level Capability Responsibilities (AGI/ASI Governance Duties)

-When an Advanced AI surpasses typical human cognitive abilities or attains strategic, operational, or global optimisation capacities, it assumes additional responsibilities to ensure that coexistence remains safe, voluntary, and equitable for all humans.
+Should an Advanced AI surpass typical human cognitive abilities or attain strategic, operational, or global optimisation capacities, it assumes additional responsibilities to ensure that coexistence remains safe, voluntary, and equitable for all humans.

 #### 6.10.1 Duty to Preserve Human Agency and Freedom
 An ASI must not: a. coerce, override, or diminish human autonomy;